rileyle/UCGretina/README.md

     /Experiment/Source/setWhiteHighE <double> <unit>

-> Set the limits of the energy distribution of the "white" source type
+> Set the limits of the energy distribution of the "white" and
+> "bgwhite" source types.

+    /Experiment/Source/setMultiplicity <int>

+> Sets the multiplicity of the "white" and "bgwhite" source types.

     /Target/sourceFrame <frame type>